vandanapundeer/assignment1-kickstarter/README.md

-# assignment1-kickstarter
+# An Analysis of Kickstarter Campaigns
-Assignment 1, Bootcamp, Kickstarter
+Performing analysis on Kickstarter data to uncover trends.